Playstore Icon

-You must file an Income Tax Return.
-According to Income Tax Legislation, freelancers, like other salaried or corporate taxpayers, must pay taxes on their earnings.
+You must file an Income Tax Return according to Income Tax Legislation.
+Freelancers, like other salaried or corporate taxpayers, must pay taxes on their earnings.

-We at Jar are here to help you with the process to pay your taxes easily on time.
+We at Jar are here to help you with the process to pay your taxes easily and on time.

-However, this convenience does not come without a cost.
-Freelancers, like any other business person or salaried employee, are required to pay taxes to the government on their earnings under the Income Tax Act.
+Freelancers, like any other business or salaried person, are required to pay taxes to the government on their earnings under the Income Tax Act.

 On top of that, having more clients and varying amounts of income and expenses requires more calculations and record-keeping.